Managing Employee Onboarding in Jira

 There are a few more pieces we can put in place in order to optimize the project:

-The modified workflow ensures that an issue must be reviewed before it can be closed, but doesn’t specify who does the review.
-To ensure that the issue isn’t closed without HR signing off, use the User is in group workflow condition to limit the users who can transition the issue from IN REVIEW to ONBOARDED to members of the HR group.
+The modified workflow ensures that an work item must be reviewed before it can be closed, but doesn’t specify who does the review.
+To ensure that the work item isn’t closed without HR signing off, use the Restrict who can move an issue rule (User is in group workflow condition) to limit the users who can transition the work item from IN REVIEW to ONBOARDED to members of the HR group.

 Checklists for Multiple Teams